King's Quest VI: Critical reception

 review, Peter Olafson of Amiga World equally praised Revolution's conversion and also commended the story.
 Amiga Power reviewer Jonathan Davies was less enthusiastic, comparing it unfavorably with other contemporary point-and-click games in terms of innovation, and rated it 70%; Amiga Format's Dave Golder gave a similar assessment and rated it 69%.

+Jim Trunzo reviewed King's Quest VI: Heir Today, Gone Tomorrow in White Wolf #36 (1993), rating it a 5 out of 5 and stated that "King's Quest VI does far more than carry on a tradition; it moved it forward.
+One other factor worth noting: though the game is deadly, violence is almost completely absent without detracting one bit from the tension and drama."